-- Head to Tower Knowe or Leaplish visitor centres where you can pick up the required permits or purchase your permit online at www.bookwhen.com/watersideparksnorth our lodges also offer tackle, bait and starter kits.
+- Head to Tower Knowe or Kielder Waterside visitor centres where you can pick up your required permits or purchase your permit online at www.bookwhen.com/watersideparksnorth our lodges also offer tackle, bait and starter kits.

 - Go to https://www.watersideparksuk.com/fishing/ or search for Northumbrian Water Waterside Parks on Facebook for all the information you'll need and also for weekly fishing reports.

 - Boat anglers should head for the Belling Inlet and Plashett's Bay at any part of the season.

 - Bank anglers try Whickhope Inlet and downstream from Tower Knowe Visitor Centre.
-Small dark fly patterns are a must, fished as dropped flies with bright attractors on the point of the cast.
+Small dark fly patterns are a must, fished as dropper flies with bright attractors on the point of the cast.

-- When it comes to multi-bait, the Beeches Walk at Leaplish Wateside Park, Tower Knowe Visitor Centre and upstream of Hawkhope car park are good locations.
+- When it comes to multi-bait, the Beeches Walk at Kielder Waterside, Tower Knowe Visitor Centre and upstream of Hawkhope car park are good locations.
 The stream mouths at Matthew’s Linn and Whickhope are worth a try during the spring.

 - Pick up a 'Go Fishing' detailed guide or purchase a fishing starter pack from one of the visitor centres.